Antelling/AutoCurver/readme.md

-#Auto Curver
+# Auto Curver

 This is a drop-in sklearn regressor that fits a collection of curves to data.
-It has competitive performance with GradientBoostingRegression and SVR for small, dense, continuous datasets, such as linnerud.
+It has competitive performance with other estimators for small, dense, continuous datasets, such as linnerud.

 ![all curves plotted](images/Figure_1.png)

-Fitting curves in this matter allows for good models to be produced from small amounts of data, and naturally makes overfitting very difficult, as there are at most 8 parameters.
+Fitting curves in this manner allows for good models to be produced from small amounts of data, and naturally makes overfitting difficult, as there are at most 8 parameters.

 To extend this method over multi-dimensional input, a single curve is trained for each (X[dimension], y) pair.
 When predicting, a weighted average is computed, using the r_squared scores for each dimensional curve.